HappyFrowl/documentation/Security.md

         - **ChrootDirectory** - Reference a chroot jail path for a user
         - **AllowUsers/AllowGroups** - Enable user-specific access by allowing the specified users or groups access over SSH
         - **DenyUsers/DenyGroups** - Restrict the specified users or groups from accessing the server over SSH
         - **PermitRootLogin** - Enable or disable the abiltiy for the root user to log in over SSH (best not to).
+    - Remember to open the port on the firewall when changing the default port
+        - `ufw` for Ubuntu
+        - `firewall` for RHEL

 ### Configuring SSH client
 - `/etc/ssh/ssh.config`